Using statistical methods in pricing to model sales volume and profit:

 What is a good distribution model for forecasting sales volumes and profit?

-time.
-This following text should provide you with enough information whether you can use normal
+The following part should provide you with enough information whether you can use normal

 distribution in your sales modelling or not.